Building and distributing your own custom Mattermost mobile apps#

 • Organizations that want to customize their Mattermost mobile Apps.

-• Customers using self-hosted Mattermost Team Edition, Professional or Enterprise Edition that prefer to host their own push proxy server instead of using one of Mattermost’s hosted versions.
+• Customers using self-hosted Mattermost Enterprise or Professional Edition, or Mattermost Team Edition, that prefer to host their own push proxy server instead of using one of Mattermost’s hosted versions.

 Note